 Description PIP Rank Bending, reaching and/or twisting - examples include: twisting while carrying something heavy or injuring back while climbing in/out of truck 1 Lifting heavy furniture 2 Lifting heavy boxes, either from the ground or twisting 3 Fell from trailer or truck to the ground 4 Walking up stairs, backwards off ramp - while holding heavy objects, slipped, tripped or landed wrong 5 PIP prioritizes injury types by ranking three important factors and averaging.
-The PIP ranks the count of injuries, the type (e.g., fall from elevation, struck by), and the number of time-loss days.
-Highest time-loss =, Highest medical cost = O, Highest count of claims = are noted with these symbols, when available.
+The PIP ranks the count of injuries, (e.g., fall from elevation, struck by), and the number of time-loss days.
+Highest time-loss = $\square$ , Highest medical contribution of claims = $\triangle$ are noted with these symbols, when available.